knowit/kompetansekartlegging-app/README.md

 1. Clone the GitHub repo.
-2. Run `$ cd kompetansekartlegging-app` (or whatever you've chosen to name the project in the cloning process).
+2. Run `$ cd kompetansekartlegging-app` (or whatever you've chosen to name the project in the cloning process)
 3. Run `$ ./install.sh`
 4. Run `cd cdk` \
    a.
-If you are using aws sso profiles you need to run `python sync_sso.py aws-cli-profile` after step 4
+If you are using aws sso profiles you need to run `python sync_sso.py aws-cli-profile` after step 4 \
+   b.
+If not, configure AWS CLI credentials by running `aws configure` followed by `export AWS_PROFILE={aws cli profilename}`, where `{aws cli profilename}=default` if you have not configured additional profiles
 5. Run `cdk bootstrap`
 6. Create a cdk.context.json file with an `ENV` key:
    ```